St. Paul Saints (1884–1900): 1896 to 1899: St. Paul Saints / Western League

 (1887) Jack Glasscock, Indianapolis Hoosiers.
 Allen & Ginter Cigarettes, baseball card.
 Glasscock batted .431 for St. Paul in 1896, at age 38, his first of three seasons with the team.

 Shortstop Jack Glasscock had an amazing season for St. Paul in 1896.
 At age 38, Glasscock batted.431 with 263 hits while also scoring 172 runs for the Saints.
-Glasscock joined St. Paul after playing with the Washinton Senatory in 1895, his final major league season of a 17-year major league career.
+Glasscock joined St. Paul after playing with the Washington Senators in 1895, his final major league season of a 17-year major league career.
 Glasscock won the 1890 batting title with a .336 average for the New York Giants and led the major leagues in hits twice.
 He was the sixth major league player to have 2,000 career hits.
 He ended his career with major league records for games played (1,628), putouts (2,821), assists (5,630), total chances (9,283), double plays (620) and fielding percentage (.910) at shortstop and ranked fifth in major league history in games with 1,736.
 Glasscock has been credited as the creator of the term Charley horse.

 St. Paul continued play in the 1897 eight-team Class A level Western League.
 A new ballpark opened for the St. Paul Saints, built privately by Comiskey.
 Lexington Park would subsequently host minor league teams in the city through 1956.
 The Saints had a third-place finish playing the season in their new ballpark and finished one place of ahead of the Milwaukee Brewers, who were managed by the legendary Connie Mack.
-St. Paul had a final record of 86-51 to garner their third-place finish under Comiskey.The Indianapolis Indians won the league championship and finished 13.0 games ahead of St. Paul.
+St. Paul had a final record of 86–51 to garner their third-place finish under Comiskey.
+The Indianapolis Indians won the league championship and finished 13.0 games ahead of St. Paul.
 St. Paul's centerfielder Algie McBride won the batting title batting .387 and scored a league leading 166 runs.
 McBride's Saints' outfield teammate Bill George had a league leading 207 hits while batting .338 with 10 home runs.
 George played with the Saints at age 32, having begun his professional career in the major leagues a decade earlier, pitching with the New York Giants and winning 5 games in three partial seasons.